Jon Berti Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in MLB.

-- The Rays have a 3.87 team ERA that ranks fourth across all MLB pitching staffs.
+- The Rays' 3.86 team ERA ranks fourth among all league pitching staffs.

-- Rays pitchers combine to allow the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- The Rays surrender the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- His last appearance was on Wednesday against the Colorado Rockies, when the right-hander went five innings, surrendering three earned runs while giving up four hits.
+- In his last time out on Friday against the New York Yankees, the righty tossed six innings, giving up two earned runs while surrendering seven hits.

-- The 28-year-old has an ERA of 2.59, with 7.2 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.